 Fuel economy checks in at 15 mpg in the city, 18 mpg on the highway, and 16 mpg in a combined cycle.
 But, you don't buy a Raptor to save gas, do you?

 The Raptor comes standard with hill descent control technology, trailer sway control, 17-inch alloy wheels, front bucket seats, an eight-way power-adjustable driver's seat, manual single-zone A/C, Ford's SYNC infotainment system, an eight-inch touch screen, a CD player, cruise control, an auto-dimming rear-view mirror, shift paddles, daytime running lights, and a capless fuel filler.

 The list of options includes the aforementioned Torsen differential, bead-lock capable wheels, heated front and rear seats, automatic dual-zone A/C, an upgraded sound system, navigation, a 360-degree camera, automatic high beams, rain-sensing wipers, a universal garage door opener, a heated steering wheel, power-adjustable pedals, LED bed lighting, and a remote tailgate release.

 The Raptor includes dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and electronic brake force distribution.

 Electronic driving aids such as adaptive cruise control, pre-collision assist, pedestrian detection, and lane-keeping assist are found on the list of extra-cost options.
 Buyers can also order inflatable rear seat belts.

 The Ford F-150 Raptor remains in a class of its own.
-Some trucks come close, like the Ram 1500 Rebel, but none match its off-road prowess.
+Some trucks come close, like the Ram 1500 Rebel, but none match its off-road prowess and its swagger.